 We expect to operate so as to qualify as a REIT under the Code.
 However, qualification as a REIT involves the application of highly technical and complex Code provisions for which only a limited number of judicial or administrative interpretations exist.
 Notwithstanding the availability of cure provisions in the Code, various compliance requirements could be failed and could jeopardize our REIT status.
-Furthermore, new tax legislation, administrative guidance or court decisions, in each instance potentially with retroactive effect, could make it more difficult or impossible for us to qualify as a REIT.
-If we fail to qualify as a REIT in any tax year, then:
+Furthermore, new tax legislation, administrative guidance or court decisions, in each instance potentially with retroactive effect, could make it more difficult or impossible for us to qualify as a REIT in any tax year, then: